pnkj-kmr/kafka-cluster/kraft/README.md

-# Kafka Cluster with KRaft
+# Kafka KRaft cluster - High Availability

 _kafka [2.13-4.0.0] with 3 linux machines | choose higher version if you like_